ibm-cloud-docs/security-services/deployment-guide.md

 1. Wait for deployment.

-1. Repeat step 1 for the next configuration in the architecture.
-Note that as you progress in deploying the initial kms configuration, you are given the option to validate and deploy multiple configurations in parallel.
+1. Repeat step 1 for the next member configuration in the architecture.
+Note that as you progress in deploying the initial key management configuration, you are given the option to validate and deploy multiple configurations in parallel.

     ![deployed](images/ccs_stack_deployed.png)